atn4z7/ActivityReport/README.md

 ActivityReport
 ==============

-A SMS/Email Activity Report Utility for fitness apps.
+A SMS/Email Activity Report Utility for Parents/Doctors.

 ## How to use
 To get a today report for a user: